 Energy Savings Scheme Exemptions 2015

 The ESS is established by Part 9 of the NSW Electricity Supply Act 1995.
-Sections 119-122 of the Act allow the Minister to publish an Order in the NSW Government Gazette granting full or partial exemption from ESS liabilities in respect of any electricity load used by persons in connection with emissions intensive and trade exposed (EITE) activities.
+Sections 119-122 of the Act allow the Minister for Resources and Energy to publish an Order in the NSW Government Gazette granting full or partial exemption from ESS liabilities in respect of any electricity load used by persons in connection with emissions intensive and trade exposed (EITE) activities.

 The Minister must be satisfied that the electricity load is both EITE and that the exemption is otherwise generally consistent with the objects of Part 9 of the Act.

 ESS exemptions are closely aligned with the approach to EITE industries and activities adopted by the Commonwealth Government's Clean Energy Regulator (CER).

 Given the discontinuation of the Jobs and Competitiveness Program by the Commonwealth, the activities included in the 2014 Order are based on the CER's list of approved EITE activities for the Renewable Energy Target.
 There is close alignment between the two.
 The 2015 ESS Exemptions Order and the explanatory 2014 ESS Exemptions Policy Framework can be accessed from the links below

 Background to the Energy Savings Scheme